 Q: What if the 80% brings the employee down below the minimum wage?

-A: As they will not be carrying out work for the employer then this is not a problem.
+A: If they are not carrying out work for the employer then this is not a problem.
 However, if the employee is carrying out training for the employer whilst furloughed then they must receive minimum wage.
 If an employee is brought back to work flexibly they must be paid their normal hourly/daily rate for the time they do training in working time.

 Q: Can the employee work for someone else whilst furloughed?

-A: Up to 30 June 2020 the rules says that employees can volunteer whilst they are furloughed but not for their employer either directly or indirectly or for any linked or associated organisation.
+A: Employees can volunteer whilst they are furloughed but not for their employer either directly or indirectly or for any linked or associated organisation.
 The employer can try and find employees volunteer or new work with other organisations provided it is in line with public health guidance.
 HMRC has confirmed that provided the employee is contractually able to work for someone else they can.
 Most contracts will not allow this unless the consent of the employer is given so it will be a decision for each employer.
-However, all employers taking on new staff have to complete a new starter checklist and Statement C must be completed to say if the employee has another job.
-After 1 July 2020 new rules come into effect in relation to returning to working for the employer which are set out below.
-It is not clear if employees will still be able to volunteer or work for others after that date.
+However, all employers taking on new staff must complete a new starter checklist and Statement C must be completed to say if the employee has another job.

 Q: Can the employee do training whilst furloughed?